 Do no harm

 PI and ICRC hope that their study will serve as a warning.
 They want charities to consider how they currently utilize technology to share “info-as-aid” over messaging apps and social media; or to run projects such as cash transfer, data analysis, and fraud prevention programmes.
-It is their belief, that charitable organizations must seek to ground their activities in what the study describes as principles of “do no harm.”
+It is their belief,

-“The humanitarian community must better understand the risks associated with the generation, exposure and processing of metadata.
-This is particularly important for organisations that enjoy certain privileges and immunities but that are not able to counter these risks alone.”
+“The humanitarian community must better understand the risks associated with the generation, exposure

 The study uses the example of an individual who has registered for a cash-transfer programme.
 It explains that the financial institution implementing programmes could use the data they amass to categorize individuals as “non-trustworthy borrowers”.
 Thereby resulting in limited future access to financial services.